 My aspiration is to leave a legacy that I can be proud of.
 As morbid as it sounds, when I’m on my deathbed, I want to look back and think of all the people I helped.

 That’s why I coach.
 It’s very rewarding to see my clients transform their lives.
-But I want to take things to the next level.
+Now my aim is to take things to the next level.

 I want groups of people, organizations, communities to transform themselves.
 Realize their potential, focus on what’s possible, and grow.
 Sometimes all we need is a single powerful insight to change our life.